-A DUI Court is an accountability and problem solving court dedicated to changing the behavior of the hardcore offenders arrested for DUI.
+A DUI Court is an accountability and problem solving court dedicated to changing the behavior of the hardcore participants arrested for DUI.
 The goal of a DUI Court is to protect public safety by using the highly successful Drug Court model that uses accountability and long-term treatment to address the root cause of impaired driving: Alcohol and other substance abuse.

-The Spokane Municipal DUI Court is a voluntary program with the responsibility of handling cases involving repeat DUI offenders who are chemically dependent.
-Offenders who opt into the DUI Court are managed through comprehensive supervision, treatment services, and a graduated system of incentives and sanctions.
+The Spokane Municipal DUI Court is a voluntary program with the responsibility of handling cases involving repeat DUI participants who have substance use disorders.
+Participants who opt into the DUI Court are managed through comprehensive supervision, treatment services, and a graduated system of incentives and sanctions.
 Rather than focusing only on the crimes you commit and punishments you receive, the DUI Court attempts to address your underlying issues.

-As part of a comprehensive approach to encourage a sober lifestyle, your individual supervision program will include a combination of chemical dependency treatment, Mental Health Treatment, Cognitive behavioral therapies frequent and random biological testing for alcohol and/or drug use, regular court hearings, and regular contact with Probation staff to assist you in obtaining needed additional services.
+As part of a comprehensive approach to encourage a sober lifestyle, your individual supervision program will include a combination of substance use treatment, Mental Health Treatment, Cognitive behavioral therapies frequent and random biological testing for alcohol and/or drug use, regular court hearings, and regular contact with Probation staff to assist you in obtaining needed additional services.